 What a SWITCH shift is

 When and where are shifts?SWITCH operates Monday and Wednesday evenings from 5–9pm and Saturday afternoons from 12-4pm at Westside Community Clinic.
-During the summer months (June/July/August), SWITCH operates only on Wednesday evenings from 5-9pm.
+During the summer months (May/June/July/August), SWITCH operates only on Wednesday evenings from 5-9pm.
 SWITCH is closed all holidays and holiday weekends.

 What are shifts?The first half hour of the shift is used for pre-brief session, where we give introductions and perform a smudge.
 When the clinic opens we see clients and perform clinical and outreach services, including educational programming, childcare services, as well as serving a hot and healthy meal.
 The last hour of each shift is spent charting, cleaning up, and finally debriefing.

 Who is on each shift?The shifts are comprised of the following personnel:

 - Professionals: Medical mentor, social work mentor, and 1-4 interdisciplinary mentors

 - Student Volunteers: Shift Supervisor, Outreach Supervisor, Outreach Team, and Clinical Team